Salvatore Caiata

 Salvatore Caiata (born 29 July 1970) is an Italian politician serving as a member of the Chamber of Deputies since 2018.
 He has served as president of the Italian delegation to the parliamentary assembly of the Central European Initiative since 2023.

+Biography

+A native of Potenza, where he graduated from the Leonardo da Vinci Technical Commercial Institute, he later moved to Siena to attend University of Siena, where he earned a degree in Economics.